sdokus/dokus-site/wp/wp-content/plugins/events-calendar-pro/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [7.3.0] 2024-10-30 =

+* Version - Events Pro 7.3.0 is only compatible with The Events Calendar 6.8.0 or higher.
+* Feature - Added integration with new premium Seating product for Event Tickets.
+* Language - 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted

+= [7.2.1] 2024-10-21 =

+* Fix - Correct some dates and strings in admin screens were not translated [TEC-4873]
+* Fix - Correct styling of "Fix geolocation data" in Maps settings page.
+[TEC-5282]
+* Fix - Fix an issue with Kadence where the calendar was wider than the content container.
+[ECP-1827]
+* Fix - Fix hook name to ensure that settings linked to a custom Google Maps API key show up.
+[ECP-1866]
+* Fix - Make sure that all events are updated when running a CSV import.
+[ECP-1684]
+* Fix - Make sure the house number is saved with the address when fetching geolocation data with a custom Google Maps API key.
+[ECP-1481]
+* Fix - Resolves issue where in some situations custom fields were not retained on the occurrence on recurring events.
+[TEC-5239]
+* Tweak - Introduce a filter to allow changing the order of the street name and house number when fetching geolocation data with a custom Google Maps API key.
+* Tweak - Added filter `tec_events_pro_enable_series_content_injection` to allow for bypassing series injection in the content [ECP-1839].
+* Language - 1 new strings added, 72 updated, 0 fuzzied, and 0 obsoleted

 = [7.2.0] 2024-10-09 =